johnmatzakos/xml-util/README.md

 - Converts an XML file into a String
 - Extracts a substring of the converted XML using a regular expression
 - Compares two XML files and see the differences if they occur

+Note: The example xml file was taken from www.w3schools.com